MaximilianHanussek/BOOTABLE/README.md

 All the tools and datasets included in this bundle are carfeully chosen to cover a range of different application cases and make strong use of multithreading in order to get some benchmarks of the underlying hardware and about the scalability of the system.
 In the following is explained how to install BOOTABLE, how to run it and what kind of options you have.
+Information about results are stated in the **Results**  section.

 ## Prerequisites
 This current version is only tested for CentOS 7.
 Ubuntu support will be added soon.